A Film Lover’s Guide to the Best Outdoor Cinemas in Europe

 Each August, the world-famous Locarno Film Festival transforms the city’s marvelous Piazza Grande into Europe’s largest open-air cinema, with seats for 8,000 guests.

-The enormous screen and state-of-the-art sound along with the unique choice of films and elegant architecture around make this esteemed Swiss film festival a truly one-of-a-kind cinematic experience.
+The enormous screen and state-of-the-art sound, along with the unique choice of films and elegant architecture, make this esteemed Swiss film festival a truly one-of-a-kind cinematic experience.

-Summer in Vienna comes with daily outdoor screenings at Karlsplatz.
-Throughout the month of July, Kino Unter den Sternen (Cinema Under the Stars) invites cinephiles to watch classics and independent films in the shadow of Karlskirche (St. Charles’s Church).
-Movies are usually shown in German and English, and admission is free.
+Summer in Vienna comes with daily outdoor screenings at Rathausplatz.
+Throughout the month of July, the annual Filmfestival on Rathausplatz invites music lovers to watch a range of music films in the City Hall Square.
+There’s everything from opera to jazz to pop/rock, and admission is free.

 Rooftop Film Club, London

 Fancy a movie under the stars on London’s most scenic rooftops?
-Well, Rooftop Film Club offers outdoor film screenings complemented by beautiful skyline views at five different elevated venues across the capital: Bussey Building at Peckham Rye; the Roof East urban park; Queen of Hoxton in Shoreditch; Kensington Roof Gardens; and Tobacco Dock.
+Well, Rooftop Film Club offers outdoor film screenings complemented by beautiful skyline views at five different elevated venues across the capital, including the Bussey Building at Peckham Rye and the Roof East in Stratford.

 No matter the location, movies on offer range from cult and classic to new releases, and are complemented by excellent food & drink.